Raising A Girl With Down Syndrome

 Devon, my second daughter, looked so perfect, how could anything be wrong with her?
 As a doctor training to be a surgeon, I knew about Down syndrome and had taken care of patients with Down syndrome.
 I knew more then I wanted to know but I didn’t really want to share my knowledge with my wife.
 All of the bad things that might happen, she will be weak and mentally delayed; she might have heart defects and thyroid problems.
 Ironically, what I didn’t know was how little I really knew.
 The wonderful moments that she would bring into our life would make all of those scary possibilities seem like background static on your favorite radio station.

-The interesting thing about raising a teen with Down syndrome is that it’s just like raising a daughter without Down syndrome.
+The interesting thing about raising a girl with Down syndrome is that it’s just like raising a daughter without Down syndrome.
 She ate, pooped, walked, and grew up just like our oldest, Brenna.
 And I worried about the right preschool, the right neighborhood, and all of the other things a parent can’t control.

 When kids are young, they have play dates.
 All of the kids play together and nobody seems to care that one child has Down syndrome.
 With Devon, we enrolled her in team sports, dance classes and gymnastics with our older daughter.
 It never occurred to us to act differently.